ArenKDesai/Aren-s-Notes/graphics shaders.md

 ### Lighting and Shaders
 The problem is that getting these light properties from the host and to the shader language is difficult.
+Typically, we're going to convert everything to the camera